Chapter 2: A Scenery of Life

 The young Arroxath’s intonation stirred only himself.
 Managing the slightest tug on the world felt like it would tear him to shreds.

+Tired and unsettled, Rraos buried himself in the softness of his couch.
+He should have known that the obnoxious boy wasn’t comparable!
+Cursed beast in the form of a man!
 Now, he would have to ask one of their xamosa for their opinion.
 How strong was the nobody?

-Tired and unsettled, Rraos buried himself in the softness of his couch.
+Rraos couldn’t bother now, though.
 These two days had been exhausting!
-No matter how vigorously he had ransacked his brain pursuing the best explanation, nothing beyond unstable speculations took form, all of them falling apart under serious scrutiny.
-How did such a no-name boy acquire so much information?
+No matter how vigorously he had ransacked his brain pursuing a good explanation, nothing beyond unstable speculations took form.
+How did such a no-name boy acquire so personal an information?

+Not only did Rraos not have a good answer, his brain was now refusing to cooperate too.
+Any further agonizing, and Rraos was likely to turn himself insane before arriving at a conclusion.
+But did that mean he would give up?
+Not a chance!
 His preferred lifestyle was at stake!
 If he didn’t think things through, he risked his lifestyle being pried away by unfamiliar, clammy hands.
 What he needed was to start his mental investigation anew, preferably after a short break!

 Rraos stood up from his couch and stretched, his muscles relishing the movement after rolling around for so long.
 A pleasant sensation spread through his limbs, washing away some of the tension that had built up in his mind.
 Then, he shook his arms and legs before rummaging through the deep pockets of his baggy trousers.
 His fingers brushed against familiar objects – a pen, folded paper – before settling on what he sought.
 A large case of cigarettes and an ornate, expensive-looking lighter emerged from his pocket.

 With a thoughtless, practiced motion, he flipped open the case and pulled out a long cigarette, letting it dangle between his lips.
-And then…. nothing.
+And then….

+A slow blink; a deep breath; a flicker of amusement; with this, the voyage of his mind was complete.
 The feeling of refreshment in Rraos’ mind was phenomenal.
 He was accustomed to working his mind over his body, so such moments of reprieve were a rare and priceless welcome.

-Rraos lit the cigarette, smoked a puff, then made an ash-bowl available for himself.
+Rraos finally lit the cigarette, smoked a puff, then made an ash-bowl available for himself.
 Deciding against sitting back down immediately, he inhaled smoke again, stepped over to a water jar, then exhaled long and deep.
 Instead of pouring into a drinking glass first like any normal person would, he tilted the glass jar and let the cool, refreshing water dribble directly down his throat.
 Only after quenching his thirst did he bother to fill up his drinking glass.

 Manners held little weight in private, so he held the glass in the same hand as his cigarette, only holding the ash-bowl in his other minding convenience.
 Returning to the centre of his spacious room, he set down the ash-bowl and drinking-glass on the tiny smoking table there, then sunk into the soft cushions of the sofa awaiting his return.
 Another slow drag preceded another deposit of ash at their designated destination.

 Then, he was ready to think again.
-His mind was clear.

 So where was Z’xalorr?

-The man’s absence made Rraos’ stomach churn with unease.
+The trusted man’s absence made Rraos’ stomach churn with unease.
 He beckoned the guard, who was now standing at attention, to approach.

 “Where is the captain of my guard?”
 Rraos asked.